Wilhelm Marx: First term, 1923–1925

 On 30 November 1923, Marx formed his minority first cabinet based on the Centre Party, the right-liberal German People's Party (DVP), the conservative Catholic Bavarian People's Party (BVP) and the center-left liberal German Democratic Party (DDP).
 The financial and economic situation of the Reich at the time was dire – Germany's hyperinflation peaked in late 1923 – and the central government's authority was challenged by right- and left-wing state governments as well as by separatism in the Rhineland.
 Marx pushed through the Enabling Act of December 1923 that gave his government the authority "to take such measures as it deems necessary and urgent in view of the plight of the people and the Reich".
 The government's achievements included stabilizing the currency following the introduction of the Rentenmark, fiscal consolidation, the resolution of the conflict between the Reich and Bavaria's right-wing government and de-escalation of tensions in the occupied Rhineland territories.
-In January 1924 the Emminger Reform replaced the system of trial by jury in Germany with a mixed system of career and lay judges that still exists today.
+In January 1924, the Emminger Reform replaced the system of trial by jury in Germany with a mixed system of career and lay judges that still exists today.

-In social policy, Marx's government presided over the introduction of family allowances for state employees and the issuing of the Federal Social Welfare Decree on February the 13th 1924.
+In social policy, Marx's government presided over the introduction of family allowances for state employees and the issuing of the Federal Social Welfare Decree on 13 February 1924.
 This was aimed at tackling the causes of destitution and helping all those in need.
-Poor law residence was replaced by usual residence, and the federal statutes (as noted by one study) “established the principle that persons who could not provide minimum subsistence for themselves and their dependents, and who did not receive help from others, were entitled to proper maintenance including food, clothing, housing, medical aid in case of sickness, and the aid required in order to recover working capacity."
-Apart from the basic relief rate for destitute persons in general, there were higher rates for certain groups including social insurance pensioners, war invalids and survivors, and victims of inflation.
+Poor law residence was replaced by usual residence, and the federal statutes (as noted by one study) "established the principle that persons who could not provide minimum subsistence for themselves and their dependents, and who did not receive help from others, were entitled to proper maintenance including food, clothing, housing, medical aid in case of sickness, and the aid required in order to recover working capacity".
+Apart from the basic relief rate for destitute persons in general, there were higher rates for certain groups, including social insurance pensioners, war invalids and survivors, and victims of inflation.

 Following the May 1924 election, the second Marx cabinet was formed on 3 June.
 It was once again a minority government made up this time of the Centre Party, DVP and DDP; it lasted until December 1924.
 Its focus was on relations with the Allies and on regaining control of the occupied territories in the west.
-In August the government signed up to the Dawes Plan which settled the diplomatic crisis over Germany's war reparations.
+In August 2024, the government signed up to the Dawes Plan which settled the diplomatic crisis over Germany's war reparations.
 After the December 1924 Reichstag elections, Marx was unable to form a cabinet and resigned on 15 December.
-He remained in office as caretaker until 15 January 1925 when the independent Hans Luther took over as chancellor.
+He remained in office as caretaker until 15 January 1925, when the independent Hans Luther took over as chancellor.